 Hospitals and morgues are creepy places where strange and unexplained things sometimes happen.
 Patients coming back from the dead is definitely one of the strangest.

-The feeling is similar to someone who is conscious during surgery.
+The feeling is similar to someone who is conscious but immobile during surgery.
 You’re lying there helpless at the mercy of medical staff, hoping they’ll realize what’s going on and save you.